elastic/elasticsearch/CONTRIBUTING.md

 #### Imports

-It is import that you configure the correct import ordering in IntelliJ.
+It is also important that you configure the correct import ordering in IntelliJ.
 We configure Spotless (above) to sort the imports in Java files, and while the [Eclipse Code Formatter] plugin supports an option for ordering imports, in practice this option appears unreliable, so instead you must configure IntelliJ's import ordering to match Spotless.

    1. Open **Preferences > Editor > Code Style > Java**
    2. Click the **Imports** tab